williamleif/socialsent/README.md

 To use SentProp you will need to either build some word vector embeddings or download some that are pre-trained.
 Once this is done, you would specify the path to these embeddings in `constants.py`.
 The file `constants.py` also contains some links to pre-trained embeddings that were used in (URL REMOVED).
-Running `example.sh` will download some pre-trained embeddings and run SentProp on them (using the code in `example.py`).
+Running `example.sh` will download some pre-trained embeddings and run SentProp on them (using the code in `example.py`); for speed only 100 dimensional GloVe (http://nlp.stanford.edu/projects/glove/) embeddings are used.
 You can build embeddings yourself with the code in the `representations` directory, which is based upon code in (URL REMOVED).

 Once you have pre-trained embeddings the file `polarity_induction_methods.py` contains implementations for a suite of sentiment induction algorithms, along with some documentation on how to use them.
 The file `evaluate_methods.py` also includes the evaluation script used in (URL REMOVED), which is useful to look at to get an idea of how SentProp and the other baselines work.
+Warning that some of these methods may require heavy RAM and CPU resources.

 ## Dependencies